DA Wand: Distortion-Aware Selection using Neural Mesh Parameterization: Introduction

 Reducing the distortion of the UV map and maximizing the segmentation area are competing objectives, as UV distortion scales monotonically with patch size.
 Naively summing these objectives leads to poor optimization with undesirable local minima.
 We harmonize these objectives by devising a novel \emph{thresholded-distortion loss}, which penalizes triangles with distortion above some user-prescribed threshold.
 We additionally encourage compactness through a \emph{smoothness loss} inspired by the graphcuts algorithm \cite{kolmogorov_what_2004}.

-To initialize the weights of our segmentation network, we design a novel near-developable segmentation dataset, accompanied by an automatic generation algorithm which can be run out of the box, and pre-train on it.
+We design a novel near-developable segmentation dataset to initialize the weights of our segmentation network, with an automatic generation algorithm which can be run out of the box.
 We then train this network end-to-end on a dataset of unlabelled natural shapes using our parameterization layer with distortion and compactness priors.

 We leverage a MeshCNN~\cite{hanocka_meshcnn_2019} backbone to learn directly on the input triangulation which enables sensitivity to sharp features and a large receptive field which enables patch growth.
 Moreover, by utilizing \textit{intrinsic} mesh features as input, our system remains invariant to rigid-transformations.